 Start off normally with IF and an open parentheses.
-For the logical test, we want use the OR function, which simply accepts a series of logical tests.
+For the logical test, we want to use the OR function which simply accepts a series of logical tests.

 If any test returns TRUE, the OR function will return TRUE.

-I can write the first logical test as "F5 = Sales", then add a comma, and write the second test as "F5 = Marketing".
+I can write the first logical test as "F5 = Sales" and then add a comma, and write the second test as "F5 = Marketing."
 Then I close the parentheses for OR.

-For value if true, I'll use A, and for the value if false, I'll use B. When I copy the formula down, we'll get the groups we need.
+For value if "true" I'll use A, and for the value if "false" I'll use B. When I copy the formula down, we'll see the groups we need.

-Now let's look another example, which contains a list of houses for sale.
+Now let's look at another example which contains a list of houses for sale.
 Imagine that you have a big list and you want to quickly mark the properties you're interested in.
-You're looking for a house that has 3 or more bedrooms, is less than 3000 sq feet, and was built after 1979.
+You're looking for a house that has 3 or more bedrooms, is less than 3000 square feet, and was built after 1979.

-The AND function works like OR function...simply enter each logical test separated by commas.
-In this case, D5 needs to be greater than or equal to 3, F5 needs to be less than 3000, and G5 needs to be greater than 1979.
+The AND function works like the OR function; simply enter each logical test separated by commas.
+In this case, D5 needs to be greater than or equal to 3; F5 needs to be less than 3000; and G5 needs to be greater than 1979.

-For the value if true, I'll simply use "Check", and for value if false, I'll use empty double quotes, which will appear like blank cells on the worksheet.
+For the value if true, I'll simply use "Check", and for the value if false, I'll use empty double quotes which will appear as blank cells on the worksheet.

 When I copy the formula down, you can quickly see which houses meet the criteria.